alter5/citygo-frontend-angular/README.md

 ### Tech Stack:
 * The frontend of this application uses Angular and Tailwind.
 * The backend uses Node.js and PostgreSQL for storing the trips.
-To view the backend implementation, see the following repo: https://github.com/alter5/citygo-backend-node
+To view the backend implementation, see this [repo](https://github.com/alter5/citygo-backend-node "CityGo backend repo").

 ## Home Page